dronir/SpotifyControl/README.md

 seconds to jump ahead.
 * To rewind, type `spotify rewind N` where N is the number of seconds to jump backwards.
+* To change volume, type `spotify volume N` where N is a number between 0 and 100.

 ### Over SSH